theunkn0wn1/theunkn0wn1.github.io/_posts/2020-07-17-grpc-python.md

 It has client/server  implementations in many languages, and is useful in a wide range of applications.

-This post does **not** aim to cover the design methodology of gRPC nor serve as an introduction, for that i suggest [further reading here first.](https://grpc.io/docs/what-is-grpc/introduction/)
+This post does **not** aim to cover the design methodology of gRPC, for that i suggest [further reading here first.](https://grpc.io/docs/what-is-grpc/introduction/)

-This post aims to demonstrate how to use gRPC in a python project, utilizing the [`grpcio`](https://pypi.org/project/grpcio/) package, and assumes familiarity with the `protobuf` IDL.
+This post aims to demonstrate how to use gRPC in a python project, utilizing the [`grpcio`](https://pypi.org/project/grpcio/) package, and assumes familiarity with the `protobuf` IDL and, optionally, familiarity with using gRPC in other languages.

 The main reason I wrote this guide is because i found the classical [RouteGuide](https://grpc.io/docs/languages/python/basics/) examples to contain far too much hand-waving which made it difficult to follow for a beginner.